TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-05-17-how-to-test-private-services-in-symfony.md

 Thanks to that, the **whole process became clear**:

-- We're using native Symfony syntax, you don't have to learn compiler passes <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- We're using native Symfony syntax, you don't have to learn compiler passes ✅
-- Configs are clear and people know what to expect <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- Configs are clear and people know what to expect ✅
-- The location is always behind `autowire: true` → all configs have the same setup <em class="fas fa-fw fa-lg fa-check text-success"></em>
+- The location is always behind `autowire: true` → all configs have the same setup ✅

 <br><br>